How Do Booleans Control Program Behavior?

 Console.WriteLine("Access denied");

-}If your answer differed, note what you missed before continuing.
+}If your answer differed, make note of the corrections.

 Loops with while